| Africa | ATLAS of Plucked Instruments |

 The gunibri is a small gunbri,

 with 3 nylon strings.
-There are several qualities; this one is with
+There are several qualities.
+The round neck is usually decorated.
+On the example

-wood.
-The neck here is painted black, with scratches to reveal the
+it is painted black, with scratches to reveal the blanc wood underneath

 |